Ellen Kushner weaves together multiple careers as a writer, radio host, teacher, performer and public speaker.

 Upon moving to Boston, she became a radio host for WGBH-FM.
 In 1996, she created Sound & Spirit, PRI’s award-winning national public radio series.
 With Ellen as host and writer, the program aired nationally until 2010; many of the original shows can now be heard archived online.

-Other recent projects include the urban fantasy anthology Welcome to Bordertown (co-edited with Holly Black), and The Witches of Lublin, a musical audio drama written with Elizabeth Schwartz & Yale Strom (Gabriel, Gracie and Wilbur Awards in 2012).
+Other recent projects include the urban fantasy anthology Welcome to Bordertown (co-edited with Holly Black), and The Witches of Lublin, a musical audio drama written with Elizabeth Schwartz and Yale Strom (which won Gabriel, Gracie and Wilbur Awards in 2012).
 In 2015 she contributed to and oversaw the creation of the online Riverside series prequel Tremontaine for Serial Box with collaborators Joel Derfner, Alaya Dawn Johnson, Malinda Lo, Racheline Maltese and Patty Bryant.

-An enthusiastic traveler, Ellen Kushner has been a Guest of Honor at conventions all over the world.
-She regularly teaches writing at the prestigious Clarion Workshop, and the Hollins University Graduate Program in Children’s Literature.
+A dauntless traveler, Ellen Kushner has been a guest of honor at conventions all over the world.
+She regularly teaches writing at the prestigious Clarion Workshop and the Hollins University Graduate Program in Children’s Literature.

 Ellen Kushner is a co-founder and past president of the Interstitial Arts Foundation, an organization supporting work that falls between genre categories.
 She lives in New York City with author and educator Delia Sherman, a lot of books, airplane and theater ticket stubs, and no cats whatsoever.

 Interviews with Ellen Kushner can be found here.